 Note that we currently only support and provide binaries for Windows and Linux, for the x86_64 architecture.

-This will give the following message:
+This will give the following message if it is installed correctly:

 error: the following required arguments were not provided: